 Speed is a waste of time if you can’t remember the content during the exam.
 To make it stick, you need to use reading comprehension tips like the "Stop and Summarize" technique.
 Every five minutes, close the book.
 Explain what you just read out loud, as if you’re explaining it to a friend.

-This is where the Blurting Method is a total game-changer.
-By pairing speed reading with active recall, you force your brain to actually encode the data.
-Pro tip: stop taking notes while you read.
+This is where the Blurting Method becomes essential.
+By pairing speed reading with active recall, you force your brain to encode the data.
+Stop taking notes while you read.
 It breaks your flow and slows you down.
 Read a block, then take your notes from memory.
 It’s harder, but it’s why some students study half as much and get better grades.

 When to Slow Down: The Context of Complexity